-This is the reason why an analysis of complex mineral oil mixtures by gas chromatography does not deliver distinct peaks, but rather broad signals.
+This is the reason why an analysis of complex mineral oil mixtures by gas chromatography does not deliver distinct peaks rather than broad signals.
 Such phenomena are referred to as chromatographic "humps" or "unresolved complex mixtures" (UCM) by analytical chemists.

-The Scientific Opinion on Mineral Oil Hydrocarbons in Food published by EFSA [2] recommends that for quantification, a system consisting of liquid chromatography (LC) online coupled with gas chromatography with flame ionisation detection (online LC-GC-FID) be applied.
+The Scientific Opinion on Mineral Oil Hydrocarbons in Food published by EFSA [2] recommends that for quantification, a system consisting of liquid chromatography (LC) online coupled to gas chromatography with flame ionisation detection (online LC-GC-FID) is applied.